 It can be VERY expensive to remodel your kitchen.
 Not everyone has 25k to drop!
 Or maybe you know your home right now is only a 5-year home, not your forever home.
 So, you would like a nice update- without the big cost.
 There are ways to do this!
-This post is all about changing the dated, round trim along the base of your cabinets– or for a more correct term, the toe-kick.
+This post is all about changing the dated, round cabinet trim – or for a more correct term, the toe-kick.
 I also have previous tutorials on affordable updates you can do yourself in your kitchen, such as refinishing your own cabinets and hardware, as well as making your own island.

 This is the round trim I am referring to below.